pagopa/example-good-repo-packages/README.md

 - `packages` doesn't inherit access from source repository
 - repository admins has `write` permission on the `packages`
 - GitHub Actions has no access to `packages`
 - a GitHub Bot has a `write` permission on this repository.
-We use a secret `GITHUB_BOT_TOKEN` to authenticate the bot with a personal access token.
+We use a secret `BOT_TOKEN` to authenticate the bot with a personal access token.
 The secret is configured as described here https://github.com/orgs/pagopa/example-good-repo-secrets

 You can check `packages` settings here https://github.com/orgs/pagopa/packages/container/example-good-repo-packages/settings